box/samples/box-auth0-swift-skeleton-app-sample/README.md

 ##### Step 2.
 Add environment variables to the iOS Swift App
 1. Change the environment variables in the `Auth0.plist` file to those from your Auth0 Client.
 2. Change the `refreshUrl` variable within `BoxAccessTokenDelegate.swift` to the Webtask URL generated for you when you installed the Box Platform Extension in Auth0.
+3. Change the CFBundleURLSchemes in the `Info.plist` file to reflect your Bundle Identifier as outlined [here](https://auth0.com/docs/quickstart/native/ios-swift/00-getting-started#configure-callback-urls)
 3. Build and run your app from Xcode.

 ### Next Steps